SUZUKI HYPER (AE 50)

 Storage and Convenience

-If you’re simply looking for a peppy and affordable 2-stroke 50cc, I’d look at Yamaha’s Jog and Honda’s Dio, as they are both very similar style-wise but those scooters have huge followings and part resources.
-However, if you’re looking for something a bit more unique or you found a great deal on one of these, I would go for it as long as you’re comfortable working a bit harder to find parts.
+If you’re simply looking for a peppy and practical scooter, I’d look at Yamaha’s Jog and Honda’s Dio, as they are both very similar style-wise but those scooters have larger followings with more abundant parts availability - or opt for a newer used scooter.
+However, if you found a great deal on a Hyper or you’re looking for more unique - then go for it as long as you’re comfortable wrenching on it yourself.

-OWNER REVIEWS - Browse the Suzuki Hyper AE50 Owner Reviews
+OWNER REVIEWS (6) - Browse Hyper/AE50 Owner Reviews REVIEW - Add Your Review

 * Neat little piece of history